 The terms used to define “serious bodily injury” must also be understood.
 This provides an understanding of what serious bodily injury actually encompasses and, thus, what you should expect if you have been accused of serious bodily injury during the alleged commission of a crime.

-Substantial risk does not apply to the entire definition but is limited only to death only.
-A substantial risk of permanent disfigurement or protracted loss or impairment of any part or organ of the body does not qualify serious bodily injury.5
+Substantial risk does not apply to the entire definition but is limited only to death.
+A substantial risk of permanent disfigurement or protracted loss or impairment of any part or organ of the body does not qualify as serious bodily injury.5

 “Protracted Loss or Impairment of the Function of any Part or Organ of the Body”

-“Breaks, Fractures, or Burns of the Second or Third Degree”
+“Breaks, Fractures, a Penetrating Knife or Penetrating Gunshot Wound, or Burns of the Second or Third Degree”

-“Fractures” refer to its common or ordinary meaning, i.e., the breaking of hard tissue like:
+“Fractures” refer to its common or ordinary meaning, such as, the breaking of hard tissue like: